pngbarn

 Tanzania - coaltan tanner - top 20 interesting facts about mount kilimanjaro

-Along with his parents, Coaltan joined an expedition, and on 22 October, he stood at Uhuru Peak, breaking the previous record held by 7-year old Montannah Kenney.
+Along with his parents, Coaltan joined an expedition.
+On 22 October, he stood at Uhuru Peak, breaking the previous record held by 7-year-old Montannah Kenney.

 13. The fastest summit attempt record is 4-hours and 56-minutes